ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 * For **Translated Port**, select the port on the previous VM that the servicer is listening on.
 In the Windows RDP example, port 3389 is the default remote desktop port.
 * Optionally, provide a description.

 From the virtual data center for that edge gateway, add a firewall rule to enable port forwarding.
-For more information, see [Add an NSX data center for vSphere Edge Gateway firewall rule](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-97ADAF42-598B-44B2-80EF-8B215B743C78.html).
+For more information, see [Add an NSX data center for vSphere Edge Gateway firewall rule](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-for-Service-Providers-101-archive.zip){: external}.

 Review the following notes for destination NAT definition and port forwarding.

 * For **Source**, optionally define the source if you want to restrict access to the internal Organization virtual data center VM to a specific IP or IP range.
 * For **Destination**, set the value to the `tenant-external IP address` used for **Original IP/Range** in the DNAT rule.
 * For **Service**, set the **Protocol** to TCP and the **Destination Port** to the `tenant-external IP address` used in the DNAT rule.
-In our example, port ``8000`` is used.
+In the example, port ``8000`` is used.

 To test the configuration, use the remote desktop client and connect to the ``tenant-external IP address:port number`` as the destination in the **Computer** field.